 A front tooth takes less biting pressure than a back tooth.
 It is more important for it to look beautiful.
 An all porcelain version is often the choice for front teeth.
 A PFM is more commonly picked for back teeth.
 If the patient bruxes or grinds, then a metal cap might be placed on the last molar.

 Is the crown supported by dental implants?

 Dental implants are anchored solidly into the bone.
 There is no shock absorption for the restoration anchored to the implant.
-A natural tooth has flex to it and the root is held within the socket by ligaments which will stretch.
+A natural tooth has flex to it and the root is held within the socket by ligaments that will stretch.
 Implants DO NOT BEND OR STRETCH.
 Implant crowns take heavy loads and need to be very strong.
-Usually PFMs or zirconium ceramic crowns are the best choice.
+Usually, PFMs or zirconium ceramic crowns are the best choice.

 The patient’s preference